ToxcGang/DrawableSuits/README.md

 - If scan, inventory scroll, or item use still happen while the editor is open, check for `Global gameplay actions locked` and `Blocked PlayerControllerB` entries.
 - If keyboard or controller shortcuts do not open the editor, use the pause-menu `DrawableSuits` button.
 - If the mouse cannot move after opening from pause, check cursor unlock and `pointerSource=Mouse` diagnostics.
-- Pressing `Refresh Decals` is safe in-game.
+- Pressing `Refresh Decals` is safe in-game and shows only a short status line.
 To import decals, place image files in `BepInEx/config/DrawableSuits/Decals`, then press `Refresh Decals`.
 - If you quit to the main menu while the editor is open, DrawableSuits closes the editor during the scene change so main-menu navigation is restored.
 - Lethal Company v81 uses Unity's Input System path; repeated `UnityEngine.Input` exceptions should not appear from DrawableSuits.